FDA approves first rapid at-home test for virus

 The Lucira test consists of a nasal swab that is placed in a vial and then put into a test unit, which reads out results from a light-up display.

-“Making it possible for Americans to do their own rapid COVID-19 self-test at home by prescription is the latest addition to our constantly expanding arsenal of COVID-19 testing options,” said Health Secretary Alex Azar.
-“The Trump administration has built the world’s largest testing system, and we will continue supporting both the development and manufacturing of cutting-edge options to make COVID-19 testing even easier and more accessible for the American people.”
+“Making it possible for Americans to do their own rapid COVID-19 self-test at home by prescription is the latest addition to our constantly expanding arsenal of COVID-19 testing options,” Health Secretary Alex Azar said.
+“The Trump Administration has built the world’s largest testing system, and we will continue supporting both the development and manufacturing of cutting-edge options to make COVID-19 testing even easier and more accessible for the American people.”

 Sign up for Daily Newsletters